 If they're not getting any benefit from their Facebook or Twitter accounts, it makes sense that they spend their energy elsewhere.

 What's not good though, is that there are comments on that Facebook page with many students, as well as tutors, asking questions to which Cambly has never responded.
+(As mentioned in my update above… they have been far more active on social media, however… although they are posting frequently, there is little actual engagement when it comes to comments and responses)

 None of this means Cambly is a scam, but it could point to a company that’s fading away or simply losing interest.
 Maybe the owners have more important projects they’re working on.